HandsomeStrife/FF7EM-Counter/README.md

 **FFMpeg** - You can check if you have FFMPEG installed by running `ffmpeg -version` in your terminal.

 ## Setup

+Make sure to run `pip install -r requirements.txt` to install the required packages.

 You will need to have OBS running with the websocket server running.
 To do this, go to `Tools` -> `WebSockets Server Settings` and enable the websocket server.
 You should enable authentication (for your safety), copy the password, and ensure its listening on port 4455.